“Before you get into any relationship, you should get out of it!”

 Lots of companies tell you that, as the client or customer, you are central to everything they do.
 They really care about you.
 Then, when a pandemic comes along and everyone is under pressure, you find out which companies just pay lip service to that view and which ones live it.

-The pandemic, and its many lockdowns, has allowed some companies to show their true colours and treat their customers poorly.
-It has felt at times as if customers and clients have been forgotten as the focus has been on:
+The pandemic of 2020, and its many lockdowns, allowed some companies to show their true colours and treat their customers poorly.
+It can feel at times as if customers and clients are forgotten when the focus is on:

-- simply staying in business – for those which struggled for survival, or
+1. simply staying in business – for those which struggle for survival, or

-- staying on top of the business – for the companies that experienced a business boom.
+2. staying on top of the business – for companies that experience a business boom.

-Either way, the client has often been an also-ran as people have implemented processes that put their clients last.
+Either way, the client can often appear to be an after thought when businesses implement processes that seem to put their clients last.

-All companies had to safeguard their staff and customers and new procedures had to be put in place.
-It was easy to see which companies were thinking about their customers as they took different routes to accomplish this.
+All companies want to safeguard their staff and customers and new procedures may have to be put in place at times to achieve this.
+It is easy to see which companies think about their customers as they take different routes to accomplish this.

 In service industries, too, there are examples.
 One head of sales instructed a would-be client whose call he had never returned ‘contact me by email’.
 When the client said ‘it was just a quick question so I thought a call would be quicker’ the response was ‘no, my voicemail is a mess.
 Email me’.
 So much for client care!

-I’m sure that everyone will have had at least one experience which has left them in no doubt that the company that they are dealing with just doesn’t care about their custom.
+We are sure that everyone will have had at least one experience which has left them in no doubt that the company that they are dealing with just doesn’t care about their custom.
 The culture of a company comes from the top so companies that treat you like this are showing that their senior people don’t really value or respect you.
 If you really want a client focused culture where your customers are cared for and given good, respectful service, the people running the company must believe in that culture.
 They must work hard to promote, preserve, and protect it.
-The last two years have shown us clearly which companies were run by people who hadn’t bothered to do that work.